-I took the last I had to work as an offering to the caffeine addicts there and replaced it with a caffeine-free coffee tasting substitute I’ll share ahead.
-It was actually easier than I expected.
+I took the last I had to work as an offering to the caffeine addicts there and replaced it with a caffeine-free, coffee tasting substitute I’ll share ahead.
+It was actually easier than I’d expected.

 Giving up their daily caffeine fix is a scary thought for some people.
-Many of us are far more addicted to this legal drug than we’d like to admit.
+Many of us are far more addicted to this legal drug than we’d like to admit to ourselves.

 What I hope to offer with this post is some motivation and momentum to give up coffee.
-I’ll do this by covering the damaging effects it can have on your gastrointestinal tract and the way these effects lead to various digestion problems, including flatulence.
+I’ll do this by covering the damaging effects it can have on your gastrointestinal tract and the way these effects lead to various health issues and digestion problems, including flatulence.

 And for some good news, in following posts I’ll go into some of the best ways to beat a caffeine addiction by replacing coffee with healthier alternatives.
 Just making this one change in your drinking habits could make a dramatic difference to your health and sense of well being in your daily life.

 OK, if you’ve made it this far without being scared off then let’s get started.

 1. Increases Acidity

 Coffee contains various oils, acids and compounds like caffeine that can harm your stomach and intestines by irritating their linings.
 When you drink coffee your stomach produces large amounts of hydrochloric acid (HCl).
 This overproduction of HCl is especially pronounced if you drink a cup of coffee on an empty stomach, making first thing in the morning probably the worst possible time to drink coffee.

 The body can have a limited ability to make hydrochloric acid, particularly if we are nutritionally deficient or under stress.
 By drinking regular cups of coffee you are kicking HCl production into overdrive.
 Do this for long enough and your body’s capacity to produce hydrochloric acid may be reduced.